rrousselGit/provider/README.md

   }
   ```

-- override `toString`.
+- Override `toString`.

   If you cannot use [DiagnosticableTreeMixin] (like if your class is in a package
-  that does not depend on Flutter), then you can simply override `toString`.
+  that does not depend on Flutter), then you can override `toString`.

   This is easier than using [DiagnosticableTreeMixin] but is less powerful:
   You will not be able to expand/collapse the details of your object.